Porch: North America

 In the Southern United States and Southern Ontario, Canada, a porch is often at least as broad as it is deep, and it may provide sufficient space for residents to entertain guests or gather on special occasions.
 Adobe-style homes in Santa Fe, New Mexico, often include large porches for entertainment called "portals", which are not usually seen in the more traditional adobe homes.

 Older American homes, particularly those built during the era of Victorian architecture, or built in the Queen Anne style, often include a porch in both the front and the back of the home.
 The back porch is used as another sitting space.
 However, many American homes built with a porch since the 1940s have only a token one, usually too small for comfortable social use and adding only to the visual impression of the building.

 The New Urbanism movement in architecture urges a reversal in this trend, recommending a large front porch, to help build community ties.

 When spacious enough, a covered porch not only provides protection from sun or rain but comprises, in effect, extra living space for the home during pleasant weather—accommodating chairs or benches, tables, plants, and traditional porch furnishings such as a porch swing, rocking chairs, or ceiling fans.

 Porches may be screened to exclude flying insects.
 Normally, the porch is architecturally unified with the rest of the house, using similar design elements.
-It may be integrated into the roof line or upper storey.
+It may be integrated into the roof line.

 Many porch railings are designed with importance to the design of the building as well as curb appeal but local, state, or federal zoning laws usually mandate the height of the railing and spacing of balusters.
 There are exemptions for houses in historic districts or that are on the National Register of Historic Places.
 The National Park Service produced a pamphlet or brief concerning Preserving Historic Wood Porches.